alexwolfmsft/openai-chat-app-quickstart/README.md

   * [Security Guidelines](#security-guidelines)
 * [Resources](#resources)

+## Important Security Notice

+This template, the application code and configuration it contains, has been built to showcase Microsoft Azure specific services and tools.
+We strongly advise our customers not to make this code part of their production environments without implementing or enabling additional security features.

+For a more comprehensive list of best practices and security recommendations for Intelligent Applications, [visit our official documentation](https://github.com/Azure-Samples/azd-template-artifacts#link).

 ## Features

+This project framework provides the following features:

 * A .NET Blazor app that uses the [Azure.AI.OpenAI](https://www.nuget.org/packages/Azure.AI.OpenAI/) package to generate responses to user messages.
-* [Bicep files](https://docs.microsoft.com/azure/azure-resource-manager/bicep/) for provisioning Azure resources, including Azure OpenAI, Azure Container Apps, Azure Container Registry, Azure Log Analytics, and RBAC roles.
+* [Bicep files](https://docs.microsoft.com/azure/azure-resource-manager/bicep/) for provisioning Azure resources, including Azure OpenAI, Azure Container Apps, Azure Container Registry, and RBAC roles.
-* Support for using [local LLMs](/docs/local_ollama.md) during development.
+* Support for running the app locally during development while connected to the provisioned Azure resources.

 ![Screenshot of the chat app](docs/screenshot_chatapp.png)